brentbiglin/biglin2/content/portfolio/russianschool.md

 +++
 date = "2017-04-08T12:00:00+06:00"
-title = "Russian School of Austin" categories = ["Research", "Design"] tags = ["Sketch", "InVision", "contextual inquiry", "information architecture", "surveys", "user interviews"]
+title = "Russian School of Austin" practice = ["Research", "Design"] tools = ["Sketch", "InVision", "contextual inquiry", "information architecture", "surveys", "user interviews"]
 +++
 ![Comparison of the low and high fidelity mockups for the Russian School of Austin website](/img/russianschool1.png "Low and High Fidelity Mockups for the Russian School of Austin Website")